isomerpages/moe-regentsec/_co-curricular-activities/Sports & Games/Badminton.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CCA/2022%20Badminton%20Fun.jpg">
 </div>
-<h4>Highlights</h4>
-<p>Badminton practices are held twice a week at our school’s Indoor Sports
+<p>Our weekly badminton trainings are conducted at the school’s Indoor Sports
-Hall.
-Players are taught various badminton techniques by our coach during training sessions.
-In addition, physical training activities are incorporated into our sessions.
-We participated in the ‘B’ and ‘C’ Division (Boys and Girls) West Zone National Inter-School Badminton Championships 2020 and have gained invaluable insight through this experience.
-We also have friendly matches with other schools to enhance our players’ skills.</p>
+Hall, where players receive coaching in a range of badminton techniques and participate in physical conditioning sessions.</p>
+<p>Each year, the team takes part in the <strong>National School Games 2025 (‘B’ and ‘C’ Division, Boys and Girls)</strong>,
+gaining valuable experience and sportsmanship from the competition.
+To further hone our players’ skills, we also engage in friendly matches with other schools.</p>
-<p>Apart from gaining badminton skills, our members are also introduced to
+<p>Beyond badminton, our members are exposed to a variety of sports such
-other sports such as bowling, rock-climbing and trampoline.
-Badminton student leaders also plan annual overnight camps where the students take charge of the entire programme.
-Our CCA members had been actively involved in VIA projects such as the Passion Arts community sing-along session and SG50 Small Actions, Big Impact fund-raising activity.
-We also carry out student-initiated VIA projects, hosting badminton mixed doubles tournaments for Yew Tee residents, our own students and the Regent Badminton alumni.</p>
+as <strong>bowling, rock climbing, and trampoline</strong>, broadening their physical experience and teamwork.
+Our <strong>Badminton student leaders</strong> take the lead in planning the annual day camp, fostering leadership and collaboration.</p>
+<p>In addition, our CCA members actively contribute to the community through <strong>Values in Action (VIA)</strong> projects,
+including <strong>PAssion Arts community sing-along sessions</strong> and <strong>beach clean-ups</strong>.
+We have also initiated our own VIA projects — notably hosting <strong>badminton mixed doubles tournaments</strong> for <strong>Yew Tee residents, Regent students, and alumni</strong>, strengthening our ties with the community.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CCA/Badminton/Badminton-Practice-Ahmad.jpg">
 </div>